Bottle feed a lamb 11am, 2pm or 4pm

 Please watch our deer safari video (above right) for more informationon.

-During the spring and summer months our deer safari's normally run 3-4 times daily with the first one at 11.30 am although to avoid disappointment later in the day, please ring to confirm as this is subject to change.
+During the spring and summer months our deer safari's run throughout the day with the first one after 10 am during school holidays and 11.30 am during term times.
+To avoid disappointment later in the day, please ring to confirm as this is subject to change.